VividCortex/go-database-sql-tutorial/surprises.md

 Multiple Statement Support
 ==========================

-The `database/sql` doesn't offer multiple-statement support.
-That means you can't do something like the following:
+The `database/sql` doesn't explicitly have multiple statement support, which means that the behavior of this is backend dependent:

 <pre class="prettyprint lang-go">
 _, err := db.Exec("DELETE FROM tbl1; DELETE FROM tbl2")
 </pre>

+The server is allowed to interpret this however it wants, which can include returning an error, executing only the first statement, or executing both.

 Similarly, there is no way to batch statements in a transaction.
-Each statement in a transaction must be executed serially, and the resources that it holds (such as a Result or Rows) must be closed so the underlying connection is free for another statement to use.
-This means that each statement in a transaction results in a separate set of network round-trips to the database.
+Each statement in a transaction must be executed serially, and the resources in the results, such as a Row or Rows, must be scanned or closed so the underlying connection is free for the next statement to use.
+Since transactions are connection state and bind to a single database connection, you may wind up with a corrupted connection if you attempt to perform another statement before the first has released that resource and cleaned up after itself.
+This also means that each statement in a transaction results in a separate set of network round-trips to the database.

 **Previous: [The Connection Pool](connection-pool.html)**